National Museum of Indonesia: Dutch colonial period

-Republic of Indonesia period
+Post-independence

 Following Indonesian independence, in February 1950, the institution was renamed the Lembaga Kebudayaan Indonesia (Indonesian Cultural Institute).
 On September 17, 1962, it was handed over to the Indonesian government and became known as Museum Pusat (Central Museum).
 By decree of the Minister of Education and Culture No. 092/0/1979 May 28, 1979, it was renamed the Museum Nasional.

-In the last quarter of the 20th century, the museum's manuscripts and literature collections were handed over to the National Library of Indonesia, while its fine arts collection, including paintings, were relocated to the National Gallery.
+In the last quarter of the 20th century, the museum's manuscripts and literature collections were handed over to the National Library of Indonesia, while its fine arts collection, including paintings, was relocated to the National Gallery.

-In 1977, an agreement between Indonesia and the Netherlands acceded to return some cultural treasures back to Indonesia.
-The prized treasures among others were the treasures of Lombok, the Nagarakretagama lontar manuscript, and an exquisite Prajnaparamita of Java statue.
-These treasures were sent back from the Netherlands and are now kept in the National Museum of Indonesia.
+In 1977, an agreement between Indonesia and the Netherlands led to the repatriation of some cultural treasures to Indonesia.
+Among the prized treasures were the treasures of Lombok, the Nagarakretagama lontar manuscript, and an exquisite Prajnaparamita of Java statue.
+These are now kept in the National Museum of Indonesia.

 In the 1980s there was a government policy to establish a museum negeri or state museum in every province of Indonesia.
-This idea came to reality in 1995 when all provinces of Indonesia had their own state museums.
-Since then, all archaeological findings discovered in each provinces were not necessarily taken to the National Museum in Jakarta, but are kept and displayed in the province's state museums located in provincial capitals instead.
-The exceptions however, applied for some highly important archaeological findings, such as the 10th-century Wonoboyo Hoard and bronze Shiva statue.
+This idea came to reality in 1995 when all provinces of Indonesia had their state museums.
+Since then, all archaeological findings discovered in each province were not necessarily taken to the National Museum in Jakarta, but are kept and displayed in the state museums located in provincial capitals instead.
+Exceptions however applied to some highly important archaeological findings, such as the 10th-century Wonoboyo Hoard and the bronze Shiva statue.

 In 2007, a new building to the north side of the existing building was opened, featuring many artifacts from prehistoric times to modern times.
 This new building, called Gedung Arca (Statue Building), provides a new exhibition wing.
 The old building is named Gedung Gajah (Elephant Building).